 Primary Teaching Responsibilities

-JRP 1000 Theory and method for qualitative researchers: An introduction
+JRP 1000 Theory and method of qualitative health research

 2012-2017: Early Researcher Award, Ministry of Research and Innovation

 2009-2014: Canadian Institutes of Health Research, New Investigator Award

 2007-2009: Ontario Ministry of Health and Long-Term Care, Career Scientist Award